-I looked through Kimblee and Pride's interactions throughout the series and saw the brilliance today.
+Kimblee's and Pride's interactions counter each other.
 First off, Kimblee essentially represents light with his white suit, specialization in alchemy based around bright explosives, and alchemical circles tattooed on his hands that involve the sun and moon, which are both symbols of light.
 On the other hand, Pride obviously represents darkness and shadow, which can easily see by looking at his powers.
 As such, Kimblee and Pride's interactions are light and darkness (or shadow) working together in tandem.
 And this makes Kimblee being devoured by Pride a moment where the shadows engulfed the light.

 Good Lord.
 That makes Chapter 106 even moreawesome.
 The light can always chase away the darkness in the end.

-It took me a long time to realize how Ed transmuted himself into a philosopher's stone, invaded Pride's being and destroyed him from the inside out - he'd already pulled that trick once before, way back in episode 41 when he used his soul as a philosopher's stone to heal himself. -Slayer Of Fanfics
+How did Ed transmute himself into a philosopher's stone, invaded Pride's being and destroyed him from the inside out?
+He'd already pulled that trick once before, way back in episode 41 when he used his soul as a philosopher's stone to heal himself.

-The humonculi are named after the seven deadly sins.
+The homunculi are named after the seven deadly sins.
 In the manga, they were all created by Father.
-Therefore, they are Sins of the Father. - DC Horror
+Therefore, they are Sins of the Father.

 And are thus visited on the son(s).

-It took me far too long to realize that the last opening theme of Brotherhood is from Hohopapa's perspective. ~Phoenix Fire
+The last opening theme of Brotherhood is from Hohopapa's perspective.

 So Trisha reaching her hand out is Hoho's POV, and not Ed's?
 Makes sense, given what happens.

-I've kind of become aware of an implied plot/characterization regarding Izumi.
-There's a scene in the episode where Greed's killed where Bradley seems to want her to become a State Alchemist, and she declines, and rightly doesn't trust him.
+There's a scene in the episode where Greed's killed where Bradley seems to want her to become a State Alchemist, and Izumi declines, and rightly doesn't trust him.
 Izumi is clearly talented enough to be one, and so the fact she isn't is significant, as is the related fact that she didn't fight in Ishval.
-Coupled with things like the scene where she is able to lift up Sloth and throw him, I really get a sense that despite Izumi's Hair-Trigger Temper, she is really holding back and could kill quite easily.
-Although he probably already leaned in this direction, I can really see Ed following in her footsteps, because he's just as Hot-Blooded, but also refuses to kill.- Jordan
+Coupled with things like the scene where she is able to lift up Sloth and throw him, Despite Izumi's Hair-Trigger Temper, she is really holding back and could kill quite easily.
+Although he probably already leaned in this direction, Ed can follow in her footsteps, because he's just as Hot-Blooded, but also refuses to kill.